 The CIO has power to do anything which is calculated to further its objects or is conducive or incidental to doing so.
 In particular, the CIO has power to:

 borrow money and to charge the whole or any part of its property as security for the repayment of the money borrowed.
-The CIO must comply as appropriate with sections124 and125 of the Charities Act 2011,if it wishes to mortgage land;
+The CIO must comply as appropriate with sections124 and125 of the Charities Act 2011if it wishes to mortgage land;

 (2) buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use: